chemerisuk/better-dateinput-polyfill/bower_components/better-dom/README.md

 # [better-dom](https://github.com/chemerisuk/better-dom): Live extension playground<br>[![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Bower version][bower-image]][bower-url]

+[API DOCUMENTATION](http://chemerisuk.github.io/better-dom/)

 This library is about __ideas__.
-After some time of using jQuery I found that it's just too big, has lack of [features](#features) I need and some desicions of the API design is debatable.
+After some time of using jQuery I found that it's just too big, has lack of [features](#features) I need and the API design is debatable.
 In particular [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) was one of the main ideas that encouraged me to build a new library from scratch.

-[API DOCUMENTATION](http://chemerisuk.github.io/better-dom/)
+Vanilla DOM also has a lot of bad parts, that I'm trying to fix by providing a JavaScript wrapper for each DOM element you use in code.
+This extra layer allows to abstract from legacy interfaces and to add new methods on __the top of particular elements__ without touching vanilla DOM prototypes.
+So the object model used is very different from what jQuery does.

+Note, that the better-dom project is only about the DOM.
+It does not contain any AJAX or BOM helper.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/chemerisuk.svg)](https://saucelabs.com/u/chemerisuk)